If you are an annual member, this book is included in your membership and can be downloaded on the courses page.

-Carcassi Etude 16, from Opus 60 gives us the opportunity to work on several musical and technical elements of playing.
-Reminiscent, of a simple song or aria with vocal accompaniment, the piece sustains a broad simple melody that employs suspensions, repeated notes and measured phrasing.
+Matteo Carcassi‘s Etude 16, from Opus 60, gives us the opportunity to work on several musical and technical elements of playing.
+Reminiscent of a simple song or aria with vocal accompaniment, the piece sustains a broad simple melody.
+Throughout Carcassi employs suspensions, repeated notes, and measured phrasing.

-The repeated notes, and indeed the andante tempt, invite us to repeat the right hand finger used to play the melody which can draw our focus to tone quality and consistency.
+The repeated notes in the melody, and indeed the andante tempo, invite us to repeat the right-hand finger used to play the melody.
+This can draw our focus to tone quality and consistency.
+So try playing the melody with the same right-hand finger.

 Excellent tips for this beautiful piece of music!